karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 19 (3.6) - Evaluation.md

 Regarding purpose:

-1. **Formative** - primary purpose is to help redesign and improve our interface
+1. **Formative** - primary purpose is to help redesign and improve our interface Usually, qualitative; done in lab testing; predictive testing is also done duirng the formative phase.
-2. **Summative** - the intention of conclusively saying at the end what the difference was
+2. **Summative** - the intention of conclusively saying at the end what the difference was;
+   empirical; field testing.

 Regarding approach: